 Junior Kimbrough

-Junior Kimbrough - Hudsonville
+Junior Kimbrough - Holly Springs

 A distinctive artist whose “cotton patch blues” had a hypnotic quality, David Kimbrough, Jr. (1930-1998) was born in Hudsonville and played actively at clubs in the Holly Springs area beginning in the 1950s.
 During the 1990s recordings by Kimbrough achieved international attention, as did the juke joint he operated at this location, “Junior’s Place.”
 His musical legacy was continued by artists including his sons David, Kinney and Robert, and grandson Cameron.